-3. What strengths do you have that can contribute to the functioning of your PREMIUM project group?
 4. What do you need from the team to improve/optimise your individual contribution?

 5. What aspect of personal development would you like to work on during PREMIUM?

-What are your preferred working styles, particularly in relation to teamwork?
+6. What are your preferred working styles, particularly in relation to teamwork?
 Please refer to the Belbin team roles.

+Vour vacatations regarding the toom

+Your ex spectations regarding the team

+7. Team name

+8. Meeting attendance (showing up on time, turning off mobile phones, indicating when

+members will miss a meeting)

+9. Participation quantity and quality

+Tarticipation quantity and quanty

+10. Cooperation

+11 Attitudes

+11. Attitudes

-Your expectations regarding the team 7.
-Team name 8.
-Meeting attendance (showing up on time, turning off mobile phones, indicating when members will miss a meeting) 9.
-Participation quantity and quality 10.
-Cooperation 11.
-Attitudes 12.
-Who will be responsible for what activities (e.g. responsibilities of the discussion leader, presenter, scribe and other team members; backup roles, etc.)?
+12. Who will be responsible for what activities (e.g. responsibilities of the discussion

+leader, presenter, scribe and other team members; backup roles, etc.)?

+13. How and when will you send around materials, questions, presentations, etc. to the

+other group members?